nicolet5/DiffCapAnalyzer/docs/paper/paper.md

 ![Cleaning process on an example differential capacity curve.\label{Figure 1}](images/cleaning_dqdv.png)

 Once the data is clean, the software automatically finds peaks in the dQ/dV curves utilizing the PeakUtils Python package [@peakutils], and returns the peak heights and the peak locations, as shown by an example cycle in \autoref{Figure 2}a.
 These peak heights and locations are then used to inform the model build, which is individualized to each cycle contained in the dataset.
-The model consists of Pseudo-Voigt distributions positioned at the identified peak locations and a baseline gaussian distribution that captures the area that is not part of the Psuedo-Voigt distributions.
+The model consists of Pseudo-Voigt distributions positioned at the identified peak locations and a baseline Gaussian distribution that captures the area that is not part of the Psuedo-Voigt distributions.
 The Pseudo-Voigt distribution described by Equations 2 and 3 is simply the linear combination of a Gaussian and a Lorentzian.
 This distribution is often used in fitting experimental spectral data due to it being a highly generalizable function able to fit a large variety of peak shapes [@wertheim_butler_west_buchanan_1974].

 $$f_v(x,A,\mu,\sigma,\alpha)=\frac{(1- \alpha)A}{\sigma_g \sqrt{2 \pi}}\exp{[-{(x- \mu)}^2/2 {\sigma_g}^2]}+\frac{\alpha A}{\pi}[\frac{\sigma}{{(x-\mu)}^2 + \sigma^2}]\tag*{(2)}$$